 Cost of Goods Sold, Gross Profit and Gross Margin.
 Cost of goods sold increased by \$7.2 million, or 43.6%, for the nine months ended September 30, 2023 as compared to the same period in 2022.
 The increase in cost of goods sold was primarily due to increases of \$4.5 million from direct costs of goods sold, \$1.2 million from overhead expenses resulting from an increase in our headcount, \$0.7 million from reserves for inventory provision and obsolescence, and \$0.4 million from royalty expense resulting from our increased sales.
 During the nine months ended September 30, 2023, the gross profit increased by \$25.6 million, or 33.9%, as compared to the same period in 2022 due to increased sales.
-Gross profit margin for the nine months ended September 30, 2023 decreased from 82.1% to 81.0%, as compared to the same period in 2022, primarily due to changes in product mix, increased overhead, and an increase in inventory and obsolescence provisions, partially offset by lower royalty rates on newer products.
+Gross profit margin for the nine months ended September 30, 2023 decreased from 82.1% to 81.0%, as compared to the same period in 2022, primarily due to changes in product mix, increased overhead, and an increase in inventory and obsolescence provisions, partially offset by lower royalty rates on newer products. a \$1.4 million decrease in legal fees.

 Sales and Marketing Expenses.
-Sales and marketing expenses increased by \$7.2 million \$26.5 million, or 26.9% 35.6%, for the three nine months ended June 30, 2023 September 30, 2023 as compared to the same period in 2022.
+Sales and marketing expenses increased by \$26.5 million, or 35.6%, for the nine months ended September 30, 2023 as compared to the same period in 2022.
 The increase in sales and marketing expenses was due to investment in our direct sales force and our patient focused outreach and education campaigns.
-Sales and marketing expenses increased as a result of an increase of \$4.0 million by \$12.6 million in payroll and related expenses primarily from increased headcount of sales and marketing personnel, an increase of \$1.9 million primarily due to \$7.3 million in higher commissions from increased sales by our employee direct sales representatives and independent sales agencies, and an increase of \$0.5 million \$2.0 million in surgeon training and clinical-related expenses, \$1.6 million in marketing and advertising expenses, \$1.1 million in surgical instrument expense, \$0.9 million for professional services related to marketing, and a \$0.6 million increase in allocated rent expense resulting from the occupancy of the new corporate headquarters lease in the third quarter of 2022.
+Sales and marketing expenses increased by \$12.6 million in payroll and related expenses primarily from increased headcount of sales and marketing personnel, \$7.3 million in higher commissions from increased sales by our direct sales representatives and independent sales agencies, \$2.0 million in surgeon training and clinical-related expenses, \$1.6 million in marketing and advertising expenses, \$1.1 million in surgical instrument expense, \$0.9 million for professional services related to marketing, and a \$0.6 million increase in allocated rent expense resulting from the occupancy of the new corporate headquarters lease in the third quarter of 2022.20

 Research and Development Expenses.
-R&D expenses increased by \$0.5 million \$1.5 million, or 18.2% 14.8%, for the three nine months ended June 30, 2023 September 30, 2023 as compared to the same period in 2022.
-The increase in R&D expenses was primarily due to a \$0.9 million increase \$0.5 million in higher payroll and related costs resulting from increased headcount of research and development personnel, partially offset by a decrease \$0.5 million in product testing and validation costs, and \$0.4 million increase in allocated rent expense resulting from the occupancy of \$0.3 million the new corporate headquarters lease in clinical expenses resulting primarily from decreased purchases the third quarter of materials used in our prototypes.
+R&D expenses increased by \$1.5 million, or 14.8%, for the nine months ended September 30, 2023 as compared to the same period in 2022.
+The increase in R&D expenses was due to \$0.5 million in higher payroll and related costs resulting from increased headcount of research and development personnel, \$0.5 million in product testing and validation costs, and \$0.4 million increase in allocated rent expense resulting from the occupancy of the new corporate headquarters lease in the third quarter of 2022.

 General and Administrative Expenses.
-General and administrative expenses increased by \$3.0 million \$11.0 million, or 43.0% 48.6%, for the three nine months ended June 30, 2023 September 30, 2023 as compared to the same period in 2022.
-The increase in general and administrative expenses was primarily due to an increase increases of \$2.0 million \$6.5 million in payroll and related costs as we increased headcount to support our the growing business, and an increase of \$0.9 million \$3.9 million in professional services primarily related to an increase \$1.8 million of \$0.6 million in legal expenses from patents fees and the RPM-3D acquisition and \$0.3 million \$1.8 million in compensation expense related to the milestone payments for the RPM-3D acquisition.acquisition in the second quarter 2023, and \$0.8 million in rent expense and other facilities costs resulting from the new corporate headquarters lease that commenced for accounting purposes in the first quarter of 2022.
+General and administrative expenses increased by \$11.0 million, or 48.6%, for the nine months ended September 30, 2023 as compared to the same period in 2022.
+The increase in general and administrative expenses was primarily due to increases of \$6.5 million in payroll and related costs as we increased headcount to support the growing business, \$3.9 million in professional services primarily related to \$1.8 million of legal fees and \$1.8 million in compensation expense related to the milestone payments for the RPM-3D acquisition in the second quarter 2023, and \$0.8 million in rent expense and other facilities costs resulting from the new corporate headquarters lease that commenced for accounting purposes in the first quarter of 2022.